African art > African mask, tribal art, primitive art > Igbo mask

 Watch the video

-These African masks named "the time of the brave," sometimes in the guise of elaborate superstructures, bring together horns, spikes, and zoomorphic elements to personify bravery.
-The mask on the opposite page also features breasts surmounted by horns.
-The whole bears highlights of river clay, a white kaolin in relation to the ancestors, in opposition to the dark gray crusty patina.
+These African masks called "the time of the brave", sometimes in the guise of elaborate superstructures, often combine horns, spikes, and zoomorphic elements to personify bravery.
+The mask opposite, whose face is extended by a long curved muzzle, bears sculpted growths in which faces and birds mingle.
+A whitewash of river clay, a white kaolin in relation to the ancestors, crusty, neighboring with polychrome highlights.

-These aggressive masks, accompanied by a motley paraphernalia of quills, raffia, palm leaves, and weapons,occur at spectacular festivals during the dry season, the most famous being the okumkpa, and at some funerals.
-The most voluminous are worn by the initiated mature men of the Ekpo society.
+These aggressive masks, accompanied by a motley paraphernalia of quills, raffia, palm leaves and weapons, perform during spectacular festivals during the dry season, the most famous being the okumkpa i>, and some funerals.
+The most voluminous are worn by mature men initiates of the company Ekpo .
 Each of the mask wearers embodies a spirit whose name the mask adopts.

-The Igbo live in the forest in southeastern Nigeria.
-They have managed to combine a strong sense of individuality with an equally strong sense of belonging to the group.
+The Igbo people live in the forest in south-eastern Nigeria.
+They managed to combine a deep sense of individuality with an equally strong sense of belonging to the group.
 Their political system is complex and little known.
-The village is the largest social unit, the smallest is the extended family.
+The village is the most important social unit, the smallest is the extended family.
 Each village has a high degree of autonomy and is placed under the authority of the oldest lineage chief.

 Possibility of payment in2x (2x 240.0 €)

 This item is sold with its certificate of authenticity

 By purchasing this artwork you will get 5% = (24.0 loyalty points = 24.0 euros) which you can use towards your next purchase

 |Estimated dating||circa 1960|